- 97% response rate

 If you like, I would be delighted to show you the city around, show you some very special historical places in Berlin related to the Berlin Wall, the Nazis and Eastern Berlin under the power of the Soviet Union.

 I would be REALLY happy to get your message in your own mother tongue.
-If you want to get in touch with me, you can send me an email in Polish, Turkish, German, Spanish, Greek, French, Italian, Portuguese, Dutch, Russian, English, Swedish, Chinese, Catalan, Danish.
+If you want to get in touch with me, you can send me an email in Polish, Turkish, German, Spanish, Greek, French, Italian, Portuguese, Dutch, Russian, English, Swedish, Chinese, Catalan, Danish, Romanian, Japanese, Norwegian.
 I will be delighted to get back to you in one of these languages.
 I don't need any translation.
-Please write correctly using the accent (especially in Polish and Romanian).
+Please write correctly using the accents (especially in Polish and Romanian).

 I hope to meet you soon in Berlin and get the opportunity to get to know you,